-One of the challenges of obtaining some residency visas is the need to already have accommodation in Portugal before you move to Portugal.
+One of the challenges of obtaining some residency visas, including the D7, is the need to already have accommodation in Portugal before you move to Portugal.

 - If you’ve purchased a property, that’s definitely acceptable: you just need to show the deeds to the property.